khulnasoft/HandPickr/edge-functions/api-rate-limit/README.md

 pnpm create next-app --example https://github.com/khulnasoft/examples/tree/main/edge-functions/api-rate-limit api-rate-limit
 ```

-Next, create a [Vercel KV](https://vercel.com/docs/storage/vercel-kv) database on your account and connect it to your project.
+Next, create a [Khulnasoft KV](https://vercel.com/docs/storage/vercel-kv) database on your account and connect it to your project.

 Copy the example `.env.local` file shown in the dashboard with the credentials needed to connect to your Redis database.
 It should look similar to this: